Rich, decadent, and so indulgent, this death by chocolate cake is a must for all chocolate lovers.

 - While your cake layers are cooling, make the filling.
 Place heavy cream in a small pot set over medium heat; heat until cream just starts to steam.

 - Place chocolate in a medium mixing bowl and pour the hot cream over it.
 Allow to sit for 4 minutes, then whisk until chocolate is melted and mixture is smooth.
-Cool to room temperature.
+Cool to room temperature (it should be pretty thick at room temp; if it’s not thick then it needs to sit longer).

 - Beat the cooled ganache with an electric mixer set to low; gradually increase the speed to medium-high.
 Add the powdered sugar and continue beating until the ganache becomes light and fluffy.